Scientific writing course for PhD candidates

 The Department of Informatics offers a scientific writing course for PhD candidates enrolled in the department's PhD program.

 Mathew Stiller-Reeve has a PhD in Meteorology and has published several peer-reviewed articles on the monsoon as well as interdisciplinary and communication issues.
 He founded the SciSnack writing community in 2012 when he developed a collaborative writing process and helped start several writing groups around the world.
 He and 12 international co-authors published this process in 2016, and since then it has been used by summer schools and communication initiatives around the world.
-He is a Thematic Editor of the Geoscience Communication journal and has developed a peer-review process that was published on Nature.com.
-He has held writing seminars and courses over the past 7 years in Uganda, Norway, Estonia, Austria as well as many other online workshops and events.
+Recently, he has become a Thematic Editor of the Geoscience Communication journal and has developed a peer-review process that he recently published on Nature.com.
+He has held many writing seminars and courses over the past 3 years, both in Uganda and Norway.

 *Registration is now closed and participants have been informed about their place on the course.